Reuben Te Rangi: New Zealand NBL

 Te Rangi made his debut in the New Zealand NBL in 2012 with the Harbour Heat and subsequently won the Rookie of the Year award.

 In 2013, Te Rangi joined the Southland Sharks and helped them win the championship.
 He returned to the Sharks in 2014 but was cut mid-season following an off-court incident in New Plymouth.

 For the 2015 season, Te Rangi joined the Super City Rangers.
 He returned to the Rangers in 2016 and helped them reach the NBL final, where they lost to the Wellington Saints.

 For the 2017 season, Te Rangi was welcomed back to the Southland Sharks.
 He helped the Sharks reach the NBL final, where they lost to the Wellington Saints.
 In 2018, Te Rangi helped the Sharks avenge their defeat to the Saints by beating them in the final behind his Finals MVP performance.

 For the 2019 season, Te Rangi joined the Wellington Saints.
 He went on to play in his fourth straight NBL final, where he won his third NBL championship.
 He played for the Canterbury Rams in 2020 and the Auckland Tuatara in 2023.
 He re-joined the Tuatara in 2024.
 He joined the Franklin Bulls for the 2025 season.

+Te Rangi joined the Tauranga Whai for the 2026 New Zealand NBL season.
+He was named NZNBL All-Star Five.